MatanNoach/FlightGearJoystick/README.md

 In the GIT folder of the FlightGearJoystick project there is the main branch with the lastest changes, a folder with PDFs explanations about the main classes.
 Our project is devided to 3 main folders:

+#### Model
-####Model - the code that responsible to send the data to flightGear server.
+the code that responsible to send the data to flightGear server.

+#### ViewModel
-####ViewModel - the code that responsible on passing the information from the user to the model.
+the code that responsible on passing the information from the user to the model.
 By chanching the View the ViewModel is also changing (through data binding), and according to the change, different methods in the model are called.

+#### View
-####View - the code that responsible to the view the user see and use.
+the code that responsible to the view the user see and use.
 In this case, the XML pages and the code behind it.

 ## Prerequests